 1. BRIEFLY OUTLINE YOUR REASONS FOR CHOOSING OUR PROGRAM:

 This is a free-form part, but try to keep it to 500 words maximum.
 500 words is the limit for this part only, part 2-4 has no word limit.
+Applicants are welcome to provide references and bibliography which will not count towards the word limit.

 2. PROPOSED TOPIC OF YOUR THESIS: (one-two sentences)